 Throughout the 1950s, almost all of the movies that Dickinson appeared in were Westerns, as well as many television series including “Have Gun Will Travel,” “Wagon Train,” “Gunsmoke,” “Wyatt Earp,” “Broken Arrow,” “Cheyenne,” “Tombstone Territory,” and “Colt .45.”

 In 1959, Angie got her first big break in movies when she was given the lead female role in the John Wayne film “Rio Bravo.”
 In the movie, Angie played a flirtatious gambler called Feathers who is attracted to the town sheriff, played by Wayne.
 She said that Wayne had been her “childhood idol,” and that she needed to be very careful when talking to him about politics on the set because he was a staunch Republican and she was a Democrat.

 One of Angie’s good friends at the time was the famed economist John Kenneth Galbraith, an active Democrat who had served in the presidential administrations of Franklin Roosevelt and Harry Truman.
 He had also taught economics at Harvard where one of his prize students and friends was U.S. Sen. John F. Kennedy.
-One of the other stars in “Rio Bravo” was Dean Martin, and Dickinson knew she had him as a pol
+One of the other stars in “Rio Bravo” was Dean Martin, and Dickinson knew she had him as a political ally.